Electoral district of Frome

-Frome is a single-member electoral district for the South Australian House of Assembly.
-It is named after Edward Charles Frome, the third surveyor-general of South Australia.
-The electorate stretches north-eastwards from the Gawler River and Gulf St Vincent in the south, and includes many of the agricultural areas of the Clare and Gilbert Valleys.
-It covers a total of 12921 km² and takes in the towns of Auburn, Clare, Mintaro, Port Broughton, Saddleworth, Snowtown and Riverton.
-Prior to the 2020 redistribution, its main population centre was Port Pirie, since transferred to Stuart.
+Frome was a single-member electoral district for the South Australian House of Assembly across three incarnations from 1884 to 2026.
+It was named after Edward Charles Frome, the third surveyor-general of South Australia.
+The electorate stretched north-eastwards from the Gawler River and Gulf St Vincent in the south, and included many of the agricultural areas of the Clare and Gilbert Valleys.
+It covered a total of 12921 km² and included the towns of Auburn, Clare, Mintaro, Port Broughton, Saddleworth, Snowtown and Riverton.

+History

-Frome has existed in three incarnations throughout the history of the House of Assembly: as a two-seat multi-member marginal electorate from 1884 to 1902, as a single-member electorate from 1938 to 1977, and as a marginal to moderately safe single-member electorate for the Liberal Party from 1993 to 2026, when it will be renamed Ngadjuri.
+Frome existed in three incarnations throughout the history of the House of Assembly: as a two-seat multi-member marginal electorate from 1884 to 1902, as a single-member electorate from 1938 to 1977, and as a marginal to moderately safe single-member electorate for the Liberal Party from 1993 to 2026.

 The electoral districts of Pirie and Port Pirie have also historically existed.

 The first incarnation of Frome was, like the rest of the state, independent-held until the development of the party system in the 1890s.
 The two seats were split evenly with a conservative and a liberal member from 1890 until the seat's abolition in 1902.

 The second incarnation began in 1938 after the introduction of the Playmander.
 It was based on the area north of Port Pirie, and was originally a Labor stronghold.
 The seat was won by Mick O'Halloran, who held it until his death in 1960, serving as Opposition Leader from 1949 to 1960.
 After the Playmander was significantly diluted by the 1970 electoral reforms, Frome was moved into more conservative-leaning rural areas around Port Pirie, turning it into a notional Liberal and Country League (LCL) seat.
 O'Halloran's successor, Tom Casey, believed this made Frome impossible to hold and successfully transferred to the Legislative Council.
-The LCL, which later became the South Australia division of the Liberal Party, won the seat at the 1970 state election, and went on to hold Frome until the abolition of the seat in 1977.
+The LCL, which later became the South Australia division of the Liberal Party, won the seat at the 1970 election, and went on to hold Frome until the abolition of the seat in 1977.